redis/hiredis/README.md

 contained in arrays and nested arrays, so there is no need for the user to free the sub replies (it is actually harmful and will corrupt the memory).

+### Cleaning up

+To disconnect and free the context the following function can be used:

+    void redisFree(redisContext *c);

+This function immediately closes the socket and then free's the allocations done in creating the context.

 ### Sending commands (cont'd)

 Together with `redisCommand`, the function `redisCommandArgv` can be used to issue commands.